On China's roads, where luxury risks becoming ordinary

 A victim of its own recent success, the Chinese market has become a hyper-competitive battleground.
 Five years ago, there were fewer than a dozen luxury car models sold under five premium brands.
 Today, that has exploded to more than 90 models offered by 25 brands, says market research firm TNS.

-Liu Zheng, a 54-year-old history professor in Shanghai and owner of a BMW 5-Series sedan, sums up the problem facing premium carmakers such as BMW, Mercedes-Benz (DAIGn.DE) and Volvo (0175.HK) GEELY.UL.
+Liu Zheng, a 54-year-old history professor in Shanghai and owner of a BMW 5-Series sedan, sums up the problem facing premium carmakers such as BMW, Mercedes-Benz and Volvo.

-"On Chinese roads, there are too many BMWs, too many Mercedes, too many Audis (VOWG_p.DE)," said Liu as he looked around a downtown Shanghai store for a new China premium brand called Red Flag, made by state-owned FAW Car Co Ltd 000800.SZ.
-"There are very few Red Flag cars.
+"On Chinese roads, there are too many BMWs, too many Mercedes, too many Audis," said Liu as he looked around a downtown Shanghai store for a new China premium brand called Red Flag, made by state-owned FAW Car Co Ltd. "There are very few Red Flag cars.
 If you own one, people would feel you're unique."

-As Western premium brands have become almost commonplace on Chinese city streets, monied locals have scaled further up to Aston Martin ASTON.UL, Porsche, Jaguar (TAMO.NS) and even McLaren, Ferrari and Lamborghini to stand out from the crowd.
-Ford (F.N) is launching its storied Lincoln brand in China next year, adding to a competitive field that also includes the likes of Infiniti (7201.T) and Tesla (TSLA.O).
+As Western premium brands have become almost commonplace on Chinese city streets, moneyed locals have scaled further up to Aston Martin, Porsche, Jaguar and even McLaren, Ferrari and Lamborghini to stand out from the crowd.
+Ford is launching its storied Lincoln brand in China next year, adding to a competitive field that also includes the likes of Infiniti and Tesla.

 Audi will open its Innovation Exhibition at the Guangzhou auto show on Thursday, showcasing its technologies and concept cars such as the Crosslane Coupé, as well as the new generation Audi 3, including the plug-in hybrid A3 Sportback e-tron.